How to Grow Radish Outdoors

 Best Radish Varieties to Grow at Home

 Radishes have a big range of spiciness and size.
 In general, the bigger ones (like daikon and horseradish) are slower growing and less of a natural fit for gardening.
 We favor small and fast ones - with maturity times 35 days or less.
-Below are four of our favorite radish varieties to grow inside.
+Below are four of our favorite radish varieties to grow inside:

-Early French breakfast
+Early French Breakfast

 Toss in salads or add to tacos, omelets, or tea sandwiches.
 They can be used whole and roasted, braised, or pickled.